-Dahlia Peterson is a Research Analyst at Georgetown University’s Center for Security and Emerging Technology (CSET).
-Her research work focuses on how China harnesses predictive policing algorithms and facial, voice, and gait recognition technologies for AI-powered surveillance programs within its own borders and abroad.
-At CSET, she also studies how China is developing its artificial intelligence education and workforce pipelines.
+Dahlia Peterson was the State Department Fellow at Georgetown University’s Center for Security and Emerging Technology (CSET).
+In her previous role as Research Analyst at CSET, her research work focused on how China harnesses predictive policing algorithms and facial, voice, and gait recognition technologies for AI-powered surveillance programs within its own borders and abroad.
+At CSET, she also studied how China is developing its artificial intelligence education and workforce pipelines.
 Her work has been published by the Brookings Institution, The Diplomat, The Hill, The National Interest, and Routledge.
 She has been quoted in The Wall Street Journal, The Atlantic, and WIRED, among others.
 Prior to joining CSET she worked for the U.S.-China Economic and Security Review Commission, the U.S. State Department’s Virtual Student Federal Service, and the Foreign Commercial Service at the U.S. Embassy in Beijing.
 She holds a B.A. in Economics and Chinese Language with a minor in China Studies from the University of California, Berkeley and an M.A. in Security Studies from Georgetown University.

 Related Content